TOAST-DOCS/TOAST-Cloud/en/security-policy.md

 - null Passwords
 - Comprised only of characters or numbers
 - Same as user ID
-- 4 or more consecutive characters or numbers (e.g: 1111, 1234, or abcd)
+- 4 or more consecutive letters or numbers (e.g: 1111, 1234, or abcd)
 - Periodic reuses
 - Composed of phone number, birthday, account name, or host name, which are easy to guess